nameer-rizvi/sanitized/README.md

 # sanitized

-sanitized() is a recursive function that'll sanitize a string or ALL strings in an object or array.
+sanitized() is a recursive function that'll sanitize a string or ALL strings in a json input.
 It's great for sanitizing form data before it gets submitted to the back-end (re: protection against XSS attacks).

 It accepts two params the first being the value to sanitize, and the second being options to pass to [DOMPurify](https://www.npmjs.com/package/dompurify).